rbellamy/rectangles/README.md

 # Rectangles

 Like most software developers, I try to avoid the "Not Invented Here" syndrome.
-In my experience, it's rarely as simple as reading about it in "Build or Buy" best practices article.
+In my experience, it's rarely as simple as reading about it in a "Build or Buy" best practices article.

 For instance, this exercise.
 In taking the path I did, I choose to showcase my ability to integrate a new (for me) library into existing requirements, rather than attempting to meet those requirements from first principles.
 In doing so